Advanced Reactor Design, Nonproliferation, and Fuel Cycle Monitoring

 Please contact us for any questions: Kierra Payne (kierra.payne@me.gatech.edu), or Dr. Yuguo Tao (yuguo.tao@gatech.edu).

-Syllabus
+Syllabus (agenda)

 Join us!
-Here’s what you’ll learn:
+Here’s what participants learned:

 (1) Lecture Topics: